isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_semaphore_get"></a>tx_semaphore_get

-Pobierz wystąpienie z zliczania semafora
+Uzyskiwanie wystąpienia z zliczania semafora

 ### <a name="prototype"></a>Prototype